Temporary Crowns and Bridges

 As with any procedure, if your pain or sensitivity persists, or if you have any questions, please call our office.

+At Markiewicz Dental of Mundelein, we strive to provide the best denture possible.
+Here are some instructions to help you adjust to the new denture and how to care for them.
 Though you are wearing full dentures, it is still essential for you to take good care of your mouth.
 Prior to putting in your dentures, brush your tongue, gums and palate every morning using a soft-bristled brush.
 This helps eliminate plaque and stimulates circulation in your tissues.

 After receiving dentures, you may develop sore spots.
 If this happens, please call us.
 Be sure to wear your dentures at night the first week.